Scotland in the Early Middle Ages: Alt Clut

-Alt Clut (named after the Brythonic name for Dumbarton Rock, the Medieval capital of the Strathclyde region) may have had its origins with the Damnonii people of Ptolemy's Geographia.
+The kingdom of Alt Clut took its name from the Northern Brittonic for 'rock of the Clyde', today's Dumbarton Rock, which derives from the Gaelic for 'fort of the Britons'.

+The kingdom may have had its origins with the Damnonii people of Ptolemy's Geographia.
 Two kings are known from near-contemporary sources in this early period.
 The first is Coroticus or Ceretic (Ceredig), known as the recipient of a letter from Saint Patrick, and stated by a 7th-century biographer to have been king of the Height of the Clyde, Dumbarton Rock, placing him in the second half of the 5th century.
 From Patrick's letter it is clear that Ceretic was a Christian, and it is likely that the ruling class of the area were also Christians, at least in name.
 His descendant Rhydderch Hael is named in Adomnán's Life of Saint Columba.

 After 600, information on the Britons of Alt Clut becomes more common in the sources.
 In 642, led by Eugein son of Beli, they defeated the men of Dál Riata and killed Domnall Brecc, grandson of Áedán, at Strathcarron.
 The kingdom suffered a number of attacks from the Picts under Óengus, and later the Picts' Northumbrian allies between 744 and 756.
 They lost the region of Kyle in the southwest of modern Scotland to Northumbria, and the last attack may have forced the king Dumnagual III to submit to his neighbours.
-After this, little is heard of Alt Clut or its kings until Alt Clut was burnt and probably destroyed in 780, although by whom and what in what circumstances is not known, Historians have traditionally identified Alt Clut with the later Kingdom of Strathclyde, but J. E. Fraser points to the fact there is no contemporary evidence that the heartland of Alt Clut was in Clydesdale and the Kingdom of Strathclyde may have arisen after Alt Clut's decline.
+After this, little is heard of Alt Clut or its kings until Alt Clut was besieged and captured by Vikings in 870, at which point the Clyde Britons seem to have reconstituted a kingdom based on a centre at Partick and the Clyde Britons' existing Christian centre at Govan, home of The Govan Stones.